quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 ## datagram_dropped {#transport-datagramdropped}
 Importance: Extra

-When we drop a UDP-level datagram.
-This is typically if it does not contain a valid QUIC packet (in that case, use packet_dropped instead).
+When a UDP-level datagram is dropped.
+This is typically done if it does not contain a valid QUIC packet (in that case, use packet_dropped instead).

 Definition: